bugsink/bugsink/api/README.md

 Said in another way: we act more as the "relay" than as "getsentry/sentry", because we do ingest straight in the main process.
 So we should adhere to the relay's spec.

-### Notes on use:

-Bugsink, as it stands, doesn't use event.schema.json much.

-* We have `--valid-only` as a param on `send_json`, but I appear to have used that only sporadically (back in nov 2023)
-* We _could_ at some point in the future [offer the option to] throw events through a validator before proceeding with digesting.
-At that point we'll re-vendor event.schema.json (from the sentry-data-schemas repo)
-* Reading this file is useful, but we can do that straight from the source.